What is a global energy transition?

 With the current global energy transition well under way, two primary technology drivers have emerged: renewables and the use of electric-based technologies in transportation.
 In this recent report, we outline how those two drivers will lead to sustainable technologies — such as autonomous driving and the wider application of advanced grid-edge and machine learning applications — effectively becoming the norm by 2035, less than 20 years away.

 By 2035, close to 20% of global power needs will be met by solar or wind.
 Similarly, upwards of 20% of all miles travelled globally by cars, trucks, buses and bikes will use electric motors rather than gasoline or diesel.

-For a full analysis of the environmental, social, technological and economic factors driving the sustainability project, download your free copy of the report.
-Fill in the form on the right.
+For a full analysis of the environmental, social, technological and economic factors driving the sustainability project, fill in the form to download a free copy of our 'Thinking global energy transitions: the what, if, how and when' report.